McLaughlin Middle School and Fine Arts Academy: Arts Academy

 In 2011, McLaughlin was designated an Arts Achieve!
 Model School by the Florida Alliance for Arts Education.
 Through the 2013-2014 school year, it helped other schools around Florida develop their visual and performing arts programs.

 Dress Code

 The McLaughlin Middle dress code requires students to wear khaki or black pants, shorts, or skirts, along with the assigned school shirt.
 The color of shirt is determined by the current grade level of the student.
+Only grades 6th - 8th are required to wear uniforms.